ThePlayer14/MagesTools_en/GUIDE.md

 * Sometimes you may encounter tags like `[0x15280AA12C142100]`.
 These are likely the `EvaluateExpression` kind of tags, and these must always be followed by the `[0x00]` Empty tag, because otherwise the game will get stuck.

 ## Handling Ruby text
 * If you'd want to use the Ruby text function, you can simply just reuse the existing structure found within the script.
-However, if you're planning to use an LLM or an MTL / CAT tool to translate the scripts as a working draft, it is recommened to remove all instances of the Ruby text tags and contents, with the exception of the Ruby text base, and send the result for translation.
+However, if you're planning to use an LLM or an MTL / CAT tool to translate the scripts as a working draft, it is recommended to remove all instances of the Ruby text tags and contents, with the exception of the Ruby text base, and send the result for translation.
 * You can also try using the ruby text itself instead of the character it was used for if the translation didn't turn out well.
 * If you only see a repeated number of middle dots `·` as ruby text, you can just remove those.